gprMax/gprMax/docs/source/input_api.rst

 1. Import the gprMax module.
 2. Objects for the model are created from the gprMax module by passing object parameters as key=value arguments.
 The example shows the creation of objects and also their equivalent input file (hash) command for clarity.
 3. Create a :class:`gprMax.scene.Scene` object.
 The scene is a container for all the objects required in a simulation.
 Simulations with multiple models, e.g. A-scans, should have a separate scene for each model (A-scan).
-Each scene must contain the essential commands and objects required for that particular model.
+Each scene must contain the essential functions and objects required for that particular model.
 4. Add objects are to the scene.
 5. Run the simulation.